-Wat Benchamabophit is one of Bangkok’s most beautiful temples and is located within the Royal Dusit district, a short walk from Chitralada Palace and the Royal Plaza.
+Wat Benchamabophit is one of the most beautiful temples in Bangkok, located within the Royal Dusit district, a short walk from Chitralada Palace and the Royal Plaza.
 It is also known as the marble temple due to the extensive use of marble in the construction.
 Built-in 1899 during the reign of King Rama V the temple features European inspired ecclesiastical features such as stained glass windows.

 Location: Corner of Sri Ayutthaya Road and Nakhon Pathom Road, Dusit district.